International Longshoremen's Association: Governmental Efforts to Reform the ILA

-Containerization
+The Containerization Revolution

+While early forms of containerization had been in use for nearly two centuries, starting with purpose-built wagons designed to be loaded onto barges to transport coal, until the mid-twentieth century nearly all freight handled by longshoremen was loaded and unloaded as breakbulk cargo, typically hoisted with cargo slings or transported on pallets.
+The "containerization revolution" began in 1955 when former trucking company owner Malcom McLean and engineer Keith Tantlinger developed the modern intermodal container.

+This new method of packing and transporting goods had a drastic impact on longshore work, dramatically reducing the amount of labor required to load and unload cargo and largely eliminating many job functions.
+The ILWU was the first US longshore union to address the impact of containerization through the Mechanization and Modernization Agreement of 1960, which applied to ports on the West Coast of the US.

-In 1965, Gleason negotiated what was at the time the longest lasting ILA contract in history.
-It was also the first truly forward-looking contract the union signed.
-As automation and containerization increased, the contract focused on preserving jobs.
-Gleason-era initiatives such as the Guaranteed Annual Income (GAI) program, the Job Security Program (JSP).
-Under Gleason, the ILA once again became a strong and powerful force in the world of labor.
+The ILA followed suit in 1965, when the ILA negotiated what was at the time the longest-lasting ILA contract in history and the first truly forward-looking contract the union signed.
+As automation and containerization increased, the contract focused on preserving jobs through initiatives such as the Guaranteed Annual Income (GAI) program and the Job Security Program (JSP).

 Some employers outside New York who faced the loss of business as a result of the agreement challenged the "Rules on Containers" that were negotiated and agreed to by management and labor as a means of preserving jobs.
-The National Labor Relations Board originally upheld the challenge, only to be reversed by the United States Supreme Court in two cases in the 1980s that found that the rules were lawful and did not violate federal labor law.
+The National Labor Relations Board originally upheld the challenge, only to be reversed by the United States Supreme Court in two cases in the 1980s that held that the rules were lawful and did not violate federal labor law.
 However, the Federal Trade Commission later found that the Rules were an impermissible restraint on trade.